 Creative Producer: Josephine Shipp

-Josephine Shipp trained in dance at London Studios Centre and Millennium Performing Arts before taking a break from the industry due to an injury shortly after graduation in 2017.
+Josephine Shipp is the Creative Producer of Sleepless Theatre Company.
+She trained in dance at London Studios Centre and Millennium Performing Arts before taking a break from the industry due to an injury shortly after graduation in 2017.
 Performance credits whilst training include Dance Overture (New Wimbledon Theatre) and Wildlife (Bloomsbury Theatre).
 Directing and producing credits whilst training include The Cat in the Hat (MPA Studio Theatre), and working as Stage Management for numerous industry showcases.
 Since graduating she has been invited back as an employee to company manage all planned shows for 2018.
-She is the Creative Producer of Sleepless Theatre Company, producing Nine Foot Nine and ACE-supported Masha and the Firebird (in association with Theatre Delicatessen).
-She is currently assisting the producing team at the London International Mime Festival and also working as a technician on Fauna, Perhaps Perhaps Quizas (Jackson’s Lane), Lähtö (Platform Theatre) Sigma and Le Récital Des Postures (Lilian Baylis Theatre, Sadler’s Wells).
+She is producing Nine Foot Nine (Bunker, Assembly Festival), Baby Box (King’s Head Theatre) and ACE-supported Masha and the Firebird (in association with Theatre Delicatessen) for Sleepless Theatre Company.
+She assisted the producing team at the London International Mime Festival and also worked as a technician on Fauna, Perhaps Perhaps Quizas (Jackson’s Lane), Lähtö (Platform Theatre) Sigma and Le Récital Des Postures (Lilian Baylis Theatre, Sadler’s Wells).
 She is a member of the Theatre Royal Stratford East Disability Workshop.

 Madeleine is a freelance writer and adaptor, and the Dramaturg for Sleepless Theatre Company's upcoming adaptation of Margaret Bateson-Hill's Masha and the Firebird.
 After directing a Philip Pullman-endorsed production of His Dark Materials at the Keble O’Reilly Theatre in Oxford, she was given the opportunity to write and direct the first stage adaptation of his novel The Ruby in the Smoke.
 This toured Oxford, London, the Pleasance at the Edinburgh Fringe and consequently was invited to the 2017 Brighton Fringe Festival.
 She also adapted and directed the official stage adaptation of Lauren Child's Ruby Redfort, which debuted at the 2017 Edinburgh Festival and will begin a UK tour next year.
 She previously worked as a script reader for Maven Pictures and the Imaginarium Studios.
 She was a founding member of the Theatre Royal Haymarket Youth Company, and her writing for young people has also been performed at the New Wimbledon Studio.